zjunlp/EasyEdit/README.md

     - [Other Related Projects](#other-related-projects)

 ## 🔔News
-- **2024-03-01 The EasyEdit has supported a new method called FT-M, which trains the specific MLP layer using the cross-entropy loss on the target answer and masks the origin text.
+- **2024-03-01 The EasyEdit has added the support for a new method called FT-M, which trains the specific MLP layer using the cross-entropy loss on the target answer and masks the origin text.
 This method achieves better performance than the FT-L implementation in [ROME](https://github.com/kmeng01/rome).
 We thank the author of the issue https://github.com/zjunlp/EasyEdit/issues/173 for their advice.**
-- **2024-02-27 The EasyEdit has supported a new method called [InstructEdit](https://github.com/zjunlp/EasyEdit/blob/main/examples/InstructEdit.md) and technical details are in the paper "[InstructEdit: Instruction-based Knowledge Editing for Large Language Models](https://arxiv.org/abs/2402.16123)".**
+- **2024-02-27 The EasyEdit has added the support for a new method called [InstructEdit](https://github.com/zjunlp/EasyEdit/blob/main/examples/InstructEdit.md) and technical details are in the paper "[InstructEdit: Instruction-based Knowledge Editing for Large Language Models](https://arxiv.org/abs/2402.16123)".**
 - **2024-02-20 The AAAI2024 tutorial "*Knowledge Editing for Large Language Models*" has been canceled since speakers cannot present in person, we make this ppt[[Github](https://github.com/zjunlp/KnowledgeEditingPapers/blob/main/AAAI2024%40Tutorial_Knowledge%20Editing%20for%20LLMs.pdf)] [[Google Drive](https://drive.google.com/file/d/1fkTbVeRJSWmU7fBDeNf1OhHEkLSofQde/view?usp=sharing)] [[Baidu Pan](https://pan.baidu.com/s/1oJYgaMnxWIBE4kIcJuMSKg?pwd=p9j5)] available to the community**.
-- **2024-02-09 The EasyEdit has supported the Dynamic LoRA model editing method [MELO'AAAI24](https://arxiv.org/abs/2312.11795).**
+- **2024-02-09 The EasyEdit has added the support for the Dynamic LoRA model editing method [MELO'AAAI24](https://arxiv.org/abs/2312.11795).**
 - **2024-02-06 We release a new paper: "[EasyInstruct: An Easy-to-use Instruction Processing Framework for Large Language Models](https://arxiv.org/abs/2402.03049)" with an HF demo [EasyInstruct](https://huggingface.co/spaces/zjunlp/EasyInstruct).**
 - **2024-02-06 We release a preliminary tool [EasyDetect](https://github.com/OpenKG-ORG/EasyDetect) for LLM hallucination detection，with a [demo](http://easydetect.openkg.cn/)**.
 - **2024-01-24 The EasyEdit has supported editing [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) (manually update transformers==4.34.0), we have also fixed some bugs in evaluating MEND (slightly influence the performance).**
-- **2024-01-16 The EasyEdit has supported the precise model editing method [PMET'AAAI24](https://arxiv.org/abs/2308.08742).**
+- **2024-01-16 The EasyEdit has added the support for the precise model editing method [PMET'AAAI24](https://arxiv.org/abs/2308.08742).**
 - **2024-01-03  We release a new paper:"[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" with a new benchmark [KnowEdit](https://huggingface.co/datasets/zjunlp/KnowEdit)!
 We are looking forward to any comments or discussions on this topic :)**

 <details>
 <summary><b>Previous News</b></summary>

-- **2023-12-06 The EasyEdit has supported the lifelong model editing method [GRACE'NeurIPS24](https://arxiv.org/abs/2211.11031).**
+- **2023-12-06 The EasyEdit has added the support for the lifelong model editing method [GRACE'NeurIPS24](https://arxiv.org/abs/2211.11031).**
 - **2023-11-18 Our tutorial "Knowledge Editing for Large Language Models" has been accepted by COLING 2024.**
 - **2023-10-25 Our tutorial "Knowledge Editing for Large Language Models" has been accepted by AAAI 2024.**
 - **2023-10-24 The EasyEdit has supported efficient editing of [Baichuan2](https://github.com/baichuan-inc/Baichuan2), [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B), [InternLM](https://github.com/InternLM/InternLM), [Qwen](https://github.com/QwenLM/Qwen) and fixed several bugs for a better user experience.**
 - **2023-10-14 We release the [MultimodalEditor](#multimodaleditor) based on the paper "[Can We Edit Multimodal Large Language Models?](https://arxiv.org/abs/2310.08475)".**
 - **2023-10-13 We release the paper "[Can We Edit Multimodal Large Language Models?](https://arxiv.org/abs/2310.08475)" accepted by EMNLP 2023.**
 - **2023-10-08 Our paper "[Editing Large Language Models: Problems, Methods, and Opportunities](https://arxiv.org/abs/2305.13172)" has been accepted by EMNLP 2023.**
-- **2023-10-07 The EasyEdit have supported editing models with multiple GPUs, using huggingface [`Accelerate`](https://github.com/zjunlp/EasyEdit/blob/main/hparams/ROME/llama-7b.yaml#L24).**
+- **2023-10-07 The EasyEdit has added the support for editing models with multiple GPUs, using huggingface [`Accelerate`](https://github.com/zjunlp/EasyEdit/blob/main/hparams/ROME/llama-7b.yaml#L24).**
-- **2023-9-21 The EasyEdit have supported Parameter-Efficient Fine-Tuning through AdaLoRA to inject knowledge into the LLM.**
+- **2023-9-21 The EasyEdit has added the support for Parameter-Efficient Fine-Tuning through AdaLoRA to inject knowledge into the LLM.**
-- **2023-8-31 The EasyEdit have supported official fine-tuning API for gpt-3.5-turbo to customize ChatGPT for your editing cases.**
+- **2023-8-31 The EasyEdit has added the support for official fine-tuning API for gpt-3.5-turbo to customize ChatGPT for your editing cases.**
 - **2023-8-15 We release the paper "[EasyEdit: An Easy-to-use Knowledge Editing Framework for Large Language Models](https://arxiv.org/abs/2308.07269)."**
 - **2023-7-12 We release version 0.0.1, supporting several knowledge editing techniques for LLMs.
 EasyEdit helps to better align LLMs with changing needs and values of users.**
 - **2023-5-22 We release the paper "[Editing Large Language Models: Problems, Methods, and Opportunities](https://arxiv.org/abs/2305.13172)" and provide a paper list at [PaperList](https://github.com/zjunlp/KnowledgeEditingPapers).**